JAlcocerT/Linux/content/docs/Debian/foss_engineering.md

 prev: docs/Debian/
 ---

-A list of F/OSS Apps that we can use with Debian to create Awsome Projects.
+A list of F/OSS Apps that we can use with Debian to create **Awsome Projects**.

 ## OpenFOAM